gisaia/ARLAS-server/docs/arlas-api-exploration.md

  - If `fetchGeometry-bbox`, then the returned geometry is the extend of data in each bucket
  - If `fetchGeometry-centroid`, then the returned geometry is the centroid of data in each bucket
- - If `fetchGeometry`, then the returned geometry is the centroid of the geohash
+ - If `fetchGeometry` or `fetchGeometry-byDefault` , then the returned geometry is the centroid of the geohash
+ - If `fetchGeometry-first`, then the returned geometry is the geometry of the first document in each bucket (chronogically)
+ - If `fetchGeometry-last`, then the returned geometry is the geometry of the last document in each bucket (chronogically)

 (6) If **fetchGeometry-centroid** and **collect_fct**=`geocentroid` are both set, the centroid of each bucket is only returned as the geo-aggregation geometry and not in the metrics.
 Same for **fetchGeometry-bbox** and **collect_fct**=`geobbox`